zhixingfeng/qDNAmod/README.md

 Installation
 ============
 Unzip the downloaded file, enter the directory and type ./install.sh

+Add <the unzipped directory of qDNAmod> to your PATH

 Set evironment variable QDNAMODHOME=<the unzipped directory of qDNAmod>